-Figure 7.
+Figure 9.
 TTA cooling-only unit and TWE air handler

 - 1. If the total length of the liquid line exceeds 80 ft (24 m), remove the liquid-line filter drier from the TTA and install a new one (Table 2, p.
-25) at the TWE air handler. - 2.
+26) at the TWE air handler.
+If the filter drier is relocated it requires an access port to service the drier. - 2.
 Shutoff valves are a field installed option and no longer come standard from the factory.
+Field installed shutoff valves should have an integral access port. - 3.
+The TTA/TWA condensing unit ships with three integral access ports.
+Each TXV requires an additional field installed access port installed between the TXV and sight glass. - 4.
+A field installed access port is also required at each evaporator suction line.